thepassle/astro-service-worker/README.md

 ### `worker`

-This package also includes an adapter for worker-like environments, such as cloudflare.
+This package also includes an adapter to build your apps for worker-like environments, such as cloudflare.

 `astro.config.mjs`:
 ```js